-The fellow would be asked to assist on our Alumni Affairs team and will work to support our alumni initiative areas of alumni engagement, school leadership and political leadership in Charlotte.
-This person would conduct research on top alumni prospects and manage the process of contacting alumni all the way through scheduling and securing a meeting.
-They would also create tools and processes for tracking weekly alumni outreach emails.
+The fellow would be asked to assist on our Development Team and will work to support our fundraising initiative areas of prospective donors, updating donor contact information, as well as board meeting preparation and execution.
+This person would conduct research on top donor prospects and manage the process of contacting donors all the way through scheduling and securing a meeting.
+They would also create tools and processes for tracking donor events and invites.

 We seek to expand educational opportunity in ways that are life-changing for children and transforming for our country.
 Given our deep belief in children and communities, the magnitude of educational inequity and its consequences, and our optimism about the solvability of the problem, we act with high standards, urgency, and a long-term view.

 We strive to develop and become the leaders necessary to realize educational excellence and equity.
 We establish bold visions and invest others in working towards them.
 We work in purposeful, strategic, and resourceful ways, define broadly what is within our control to solve, and learn and improve constantly.
 We operate with a sense of possibility, persevere in the face of challenges, ensure alignment between our actions and beliefs, and assume personal responsibility for results.

 We value and care about each other, operate with a generosity of spirit, and have fun in the process of working together.
 To maximize our collective impact, we inspire, challenge, and support each other to be our best and sustain our effort.